Sustainable Technology: Sound solutions to real problems

 A minor in ST would provide students with technological skills useful in many areas.
 Students in business, Sustainable Development, Geography and Planning, Biology, and Physics have found it beneficial to pursue a Sustainable Technology minor.

-Community College Students: The Sustainable Technology program has a community college transfer agreement called the Bacheloriate Degree Program (BDP).
-See the BDP document in the attached pdf file below for more information regarding which community college courses transfer into Sustainable Technology course credits at Appalachian State .
+Community College Transfer Students: The Sustainable Technology program has a community college transfer agreement called the Baccalaurate Degree Program (BDP).
+The BDP document has more information regarding which community college courses transfer into Sustainable Technology course credits at Appalachian State.

 Dr. Jeremy Ferrell